 Participants of a consultation in Tanzania drawing a Body Map.
 This research method of the Time to Talk toolkit is for sharing likes and dislikes about the child´s work.

 The theme of this year’s world children´s day in Germany on the 20th September “Give children a voice” shows perfectly the growing importance of participation of children in social and political debates.
-Therefore it is cheerful to see that the German government acknowledges the participation of children and young people.
-They play a key role in the social development in the 21st century.
+Therefore it is a step into the right direction, that the German government acknowledges the participation of children and young people.
+They play a key role in the social development of the 21st century.
 This is a forward-looking approach to integrate the valuable input of the future generation.
 Even if the professional and scientific debate about this topic is growing, the implementation of it in the broad basis still is in the fledgling stages.
 Promoting the right to participation through a public event helps to raise awareness and interest.
 As well as in society, as within children and young people themselves.

 HISTORY OF WORLD CHILDREN´s DAY

 Starting with only 40 countries in 1954, today the world children´s day is celebrated in more than 145 countries all over the world.
 The countries can choose the theme and date themselves.
 The world children´s day was founded by the United Nations on the 21st September 1954.
-With this special day, they were trying to pursue three goals.
-First, support for children´s rights, and second, support the friendship between children and young People.
-The third goal was that governments shall once a year the support the work of UNICEF publically.
+With this special day, they were trying to pursue three goals: support for children´s rights, support the friendship between children and young People and governments should once a year support the work of UNICEF publically.

 PARTICIPATION IN THE UN-CONVENTION ON THE RIGHTS OF CHILDREN